Destinations Italy Milan & Lakes

 Via Chiese 2 · Bicocca

 The Pirelli Foundation's contemporary art space, in a former locomotive factory in northeast Milan.
-Anselm Kiefer's seven monumental towers (The Seven Heavenly Palaces) are installed permanently — they're worth the journey on their own.
-Rotating exhibitions are consistently world-class.
+Anselm Kiefer's seven monumental towers (The Seven Heavenly Palaces) are installed permanently; they justify the tram ride on their own.
+The rotating exhibitions hold the same standard.
 Free entry.
 Twenty minutes by tram from Garibaldi.

 FreeClosed Mon/Tues20 min by tram